 Consulting to deliver and document the best practices, written, video and testing

-Provide collection tools like The Excuse Terminator © to improve productivity
+Provide and tailor collection tools like The Excuse Terminator© to eliminate excuses and improve productivity

 Keynotes on several topics are available.

 - SMART Collection Techniques (Save, Manage, Adapt, Raise the Bar & Training

 - Everything I need to know about collections – I learned from the movies!

 - Sex, Lies & Negotiation Techniques (Not to worry, nothing off color!)

 All are tailored to the audience and location.

 Get the experts you need with In-house training delivered at your site.

 The members of the National Association of Credit Management Connect in Chicago, St. Louis and Upstate New York are singing the praises of Tim Paulsen’s classes, and they have backed that up by incredibly high scores on their evaluations.Lillian Novak